iam-rebel-sk/UserManagmentSystemWithValidation/README.md

-The primary data structure used in this application is a `List` of `UrlHitCounter` objects.
-Each `UrlHitCounter` object represents a visitor and their hit count.
-This structure allows for easy manipulation of hit counts but is not suitable for long-term data storage.
+The primary data structure used in this application is a `List` of `User` objects.
+This structure allows for easy manipulation of the data in our database.